 The second big event was the Toulouse IFSC Combined Qualifier in December which invited 24 top placing athletes per gender category to compete for six places a side.
 Here Adam Ondra and Ai Mori took first place.

-The Asian Championships were due to be held in China.
-Because of the Coronavirus outbreak they may be postponed, moved, or likely cancelled.
-In this case the invites will instead go to the highest placing athletes from the IFSC Combined World Championships event in Hachioji 2019.
+Places for those events instead went to the highest placing athletes from the IFSC Combined World Championships event in Hachioji 2019.
 This is an updated rule change from the IFSC only confirmed recently.

 What Is Lead Climbing?